A new alliance aims to help potentially at-risk Dubuque-area high school students create sustainable careers.

-The partnership brings together the Housing Education and Rehabilitation Training (HEART) Program, Dupaco Community Credit Union and the Dupaco R.W.
+The partnership brings together the Housing Education and Rehabilitation Training Program, Dupaco Community Credit Union and the Dupaco R.W.
 Hoefer Foundation.

 The new initiative builds upon the successful results of the 12-year-old HEART Program.
-Through hands-on revitalization projects, the program teaches valuable trade skills to juniors and seniors who may be at-risk of dropping out of high school.
+Through hands-on revitalization projects, the program teaches valuable trade skills to juniors and seniors who might be at-risk of dropping out of high school.

 Through the enhanced HEART Bridge program:

-4. Participants can use their savings and matched funds toward certificate programs, degree programs, career equipment or tools.
+- Participants can use their savings and matched funds toward certificate programs, degree programs, career equipment or tools.

-5. The HEART Program continues to teach trade skills and coach students toward viable career paths.
+- The HEART Program continues to teach trade skills and coach students toward viable career paths.

-“Dupaco’s mission is to improve each member’s financial position through sustainable money methods.
-A person’s marketable job skills are among the most important attributes to long-term, independent success.
-By teaching a sustainable trade, the HEART Program complements Dupaco’s mission,” says Dupaco President/CEO Joe Hearn.
+“Dupaco’s mission is to improve each member’s financial position through sustainable money methods,” said Dupaco President and CEO Joe Hearn.
+“A person’s marketable job skills are among the most important attributes to long-term, independent success.
+By teaching a sustainable trade, the HEART Program complements Dupaco’s mission.”

 According to its director Chris Olson, HEART Bridge is a critical new program component to help support students on the path to a successful adulthood.

 “We’re so grateful to have the technical and financial support of Dupaco Community Credit Union and the Dupaco R.W.
 Hoefer Foundation.
 Long-term and short-term money management are such important skills for our students,” Olson said.
 “Dupaco is helping our young people set and work toward life goals, with real incentives and a practical application through savings and member accounts.”